opea-project/GenAIExamples/SearchQnA/docker/xeon/README.md

 ```

-Then run the command `docker images`, you will have
+Then run the command `docker images`, you will have follwing images ready:

 1. `opea/embedding-tei:latest`
 2. `opea/web-retriever-chroma:latest`